Table of Contents Show

 Prepare for long closing and possibly doing it digitally.Prepare for long closing and possibly doing it digitally.

 Due to all the reasons above, the time it takes to get from an accepted offer to closing has increased, and we can expect it to get even longer in the coming months.

 One workaround that some attorneys are using is to have all the parties gather in separate rooms and shuffle papers between them.
-There have even been some closings that took place in car parks where both sides passed papers between their car windows.
-In such a scenario, it would be advisable to grant power of attorney to your real estate lawyer.
-Doing so means you won’t have to be physically present and can limit the closing to only the essential people.
+There have even been some closings in car parks where both sides passed papers between their car windows.
+In such a scenario, it would be advisable to grant your real estate lawyer power of attorney.
+Doing so means you won’t have to be physically present and limit the closing to only the essential people.

-Virtual closings are like an escrow closing but don’t involve a third-party.
+Virtual closings are like escrow closing but don’t involve a third party.
 Instead, all parties use online tools to sign and notarize documents and exchange any remaining funds through wire transfers.
 However, there is still the issue of recording the transaction at a courthouse.
 Most government recording offices in New York currently won’t accept e-documents.
-As a result, paper documents still need to be signed and delivered to them before the closing can be considered complete.
+As a result, paper documents still need to be signed and delivered before the closing can be considered complete.

 Major crises are always an uncertain time for conducting life-changing transactions.
 Memories of the Great Recession are still fresh in many people’s minds, and the full effects of this pandemic are still unknown.
 That said, there are strong reasons for believing that any downturn in the economy will not be as bad as it was back in 2008.
-Market reports so far show that while there has been an enormous drop off in closings and inventory, we do not see the massive price falls and panics to sell as we did then.
+Market reports so far show that while there has been an enormous drop-off in closings and inventory, we do not see the massive price falls and panics to sell as we did then.
 If anything, the pandemic is showing how valuable having a home to call your own can be.
-NYC renters are in a difficult position now of facing rising rents that are making it crystal clear how much more stable a fixed mortgage payment each month can be.
+NYC renters are in a difficult position now, facing rising rents, making it crystal clear how much more stable a fixed mortgage payment each month can be.